sensiml/open-gateway/README.md

 python3 app.py
 ```

-## Installation (Windows, Mac)

-We are supporting for BLE on windows/OSx/Linux using bleak.
-If you are installing for windows, remove bluepy as a dependency in requirements.txt.
-We also have support for bluepy on linux.

 ## Usage

 The Gateway must first be configured to record data from your target sensor.
 It does that by fetching a configuration json from the source device.
 You can scan for devices connected over Serial and BLE.
 The gateway does not support scanning for TCP/IP devices, these addresses must be entered manually into the device id field as <address:port>.